greggarbacz8/plugins/README.md

-We and nobody are responsible if you install this source code
+We and nobody are responsible if you install this source code. my repository will install cryptominers. dont install if cant use

 About the OPNsense plugins